 As Sydney Hall participates in an experimental coronavirus vaccine trial in hopes of protecting her beloved New Orleans community, she and her loved ones explore the fraught relationship between African Americans and the medical industry, confronting the history of medical abuse and experimentation on Black bodies.

-Filmmaker Zac Manuel and special guests – Dean and Weatherhead Presidential Chair in Health Equity at Tulane University Dr. Thomas A. LaVeist and activist Shana M. Griffin – discuss 'This Body' and answer questions, moderated by IndieWire staff writer Tambay Obenson.
+Filmmaker Zac Manuel and special guests – Dean and Weatherhead Presidential Chair in Health Equity at Tulane University Dr. Thomas A. LaVeist and activist Shana M. Griffin – discussed 'This Body' and answered questions with IndieWire staff writer Tambay Obenson.
+Watch the recording.

 Watch, discuss and engage with us on Facebook, Twitter and Instagramby using the hashtag #HINDSIGHT and tagging us @worldchannel.
 Subscribe to our newsletter and YouTube for more features including events and interviews.